avast/retdec-regression-tests-framework/docs/test_settings.rst

     retdec-decompiler.sh file.exe -a x86 -f elf

-For a complete list of possible arguments to the initializer, see the description of :class:`~tools.decompilation_test_settings.DecompilationTestSettings`.
+For a complete list of possible arguments to the initializer, see the description of :class:`~tools.decompiler_test_settings.DecompilerTestSettings`.

 Every argument can be either a single value or a list of values.
 When you specify a single value, it will be used for all decompilations.
 However, if you specify multiple values, a separate decompilation is run for all of them.
 For example, consider the following test settings: